apache/spark/docs/streaming-programming-guide.md

 dstream.checkpoint(checkpointInterval)
 {% endhighlight %}

+It is recommended that the checkpointing be enabled by providing a checkpoint directory.
+In fact, it must be enabled if any of the following is required from the application.

+- Recovering from failures of the driver node running the application - Metadata checkpoints are used for to recover with progress information.
-For DStreams that must be checkpointed (that is, DStreams created by `updateStateByKey` and `reduceByKeyAndWindow` with inverse function), the checkpoint interval of the DStream is by default set to a multiple of the DStream's sliding interval such that its at least 10 seconds.
+- Usage of stateful transformations - If either `updateStateByKey` or `reduceByKeyAndWindow` (with inverse function) is used in the application, then the checkpoint directory must be provided for allowing periodic , the checkpoint interval of the DStream is by default set to a multiple of the DStream's sliding interval such that its at least 10 seconds.

+Note that simple streaming applications without the aforementioned stateful transformations can be run without enabling checkpointing.
+The recovery from driver failures will also be partial in that case (some received but unprocessed data may be lost).
+This is often acceptable and many run Spark Streaming application in this way.
+Better support for non-Hadoop environments is expected to improve in future.

 ***